0xViewer/0xviewer-core/README.md

-# EhViewer-Core
+# 0xViewer-Core

-The business logic of EhViewer.
+The business logic of 0xViewer.